spacejamio/meteor-session-munit-tests/README.md

 Overview
 ==========================
-A simple example of writing munit tests for a meteor package.
-This example shows you how to write the same tests for the meteor session package as munit tests, instead of tinytests.
-This package does not include the Session source code, it just depends on the session package.
+A simple meteor package with munit tests.
+This example package shows you how to write the same tests for the meteor session package as munit tests, instead of tinytests.
+This package does not include the Session source code, it just depends on the session package, so this package doesn't really have any source code, just munit tests.

 Running the tests